Mastering

 What's Next

-Batch mastering for albums and EPs - currently limited to single-track mastering.
-Advanced mastering options (genre-specific presets, reference track matching).
+Batch mastering for albums and EPs is the next expansion.
+Currently limited to single-track selection per purchase.
+Advanced mastering options (genre-specific presets, reference track matching) are in planning.
 Integration with Waterfall Releases for re-mastering capabilities.